KEDGERS/Draft/README.md

-This is our public repository for random content and artifacts related to machine learning, IT Operations and cloud computing architecture.
+This is @Kedgers public repository for content and artifacts related to machine learning, IT Operations and cloud computing.